Safeguarding

 SCARF – Safeguarding Concern Alert Report Form.
 Click on the image below to report your concern.

-We are experiencing strange and difficult times at the moment as the world faces a period of insecurity the like of which we have never seen and to this end, there are extra strains being placed on all aspects of our lives.
-It is important that we all remain safe and well and, as we approach half term, it is important that we all stay safe on line and that we look after one another.
+We are experiencing strange and difficult times at the moment, as the world faces a period of insecurity the like of which we have never seen and to this end, there are extra strains being placed on all aspects of our lives.
+It is important that we all remain safe and well and it is important that we all stay safe online and that we look after one another.

 Young people today are immersed in a digital world.
 The power of digital media to explore, connect, create, and learn is part of our culture.
 With this power, young people have fantastic opportunities and yet they face many potential pitfalls.
 As a school, we are proactive in sharing advice and guidance with our school community, illustrating both the positive and negative aspects associated with being digital.
 We explore the consequences of our actions and the ramifications associated with: cyberbullying, digital cheating, identity, self- image, digital footprint, communication and internet safety.
 We understand that it is essential for all to have the necessary skills to be able to manage the online world.